 Manual Composition

 PipeForge is designed to integrate seamlessly with dependency injection, but it's flexible enough to support manual composition.
-This can be useful in testing scenarios, minimal environments, or when you need full control over pipeline configuration.
+This is useful in testing scenarios, minimal environments, or when you need complete control over how the pipeline is configured and executed.

 Creating a Pipeline

-Manual pipeline composition is straightforward using the fluent API exposed by PipelineBuilder<T>
+Manual composition is handled through the fluent API exposed by PipelineBuilder<TContext>

-Add steps to the pipeline in the desired execution order using the fluent, chainable methods:
+Steps are added in the desired execution order using the following chainable methods:

 {